Tips on completing the Disability Living Allowance form

 - does your child regularly refuse to walk, or do they have to go through rigid regimes to get anywhere?

-- do they get distressed and likely to hit out at you or other people, or harm themself in some way?
+- do they get distressed and likely to hit out at you or other people, or harm themselves in some way?

 - do they run away suddenly without attention to dangers like traffic?